 Using XPath in global rules linked from HTML documents does not create an additional burden to implementers.
 Parsing HTML content produces a DOM tree that can be directly queried using XPath, functionality supported by all major browsers.

-Inline global rules MUST be specified inside script which has type attribute with the value application/its+xml.
-The script element itself SHOULD be child of head element.
+Inline global rules MUST be specified inside a script element that has a type attribute with the value application/its+xml.
+The script element itself SHOULD be a child of the head element.
 Comments MUST NOT be used inside global rules.
 Each script element MUST NOT contain more than one rules element.

 Note: